 Hometap offers a straightforward 10-year term for its HEIs, requiring homeowners to settle the investment by the end of this period.
 The company accepts credit scores as low as 500, making it accessible to a broader range of homeowners.

-Point provides a flexible 30-year term, allowing homeowners ample time to manage their investment.
+Point provides a 30-year term, allowing homeowners ample time to manage their investment.
 The minimum credit score requirement is 500, and there are no monthly payments during the term.

 Unlock features a 10-year term for its HEIs, with the option for homeowners to make partial buyouts throughout the term.
 The minimum credit score requirement is 500.